withastro/astro/packages/integrations/markdoc/README.md

   ],
 });
 ```

+📚 [See the Markdoc documentation](https://markdoc.dev/docs/functions#creating-a-custom-function) for more on using variables or functions in your content.

 :::note
 These options will be applied during [the Markdoc "transform" phase](https://markdoc.dev/docs/render#transform).
 This is run **at build time** (rather than server request time) both for static and SSR Astro projects.